helstab/GGLREM/README.md

 ## Getting Started:

-- Ensure you have ArcGIS version 10.3 or newer.
+- Ensure you have ArcGIS version 10.3 or 10.6.
 - Download the toolbox and place it in the appropriate folder folder.

 ![gglremtool](https://user-images.githubusercontent.com/29985018/44349484-fb496e80-a451-11e8-8dd1-e9a31d1bb486.png)

 ## Report Issues

+This tool is a product of many google searches and trial and error.
+Keep in mind that there are likely bugs.
 If the user encounters any problems running the GGLREM tool please email Matt Helstab at jmhelstab@fs.fed.us.

 ## GGLREM Tool